webix-hub/gitbook-webix-jet/details/routers.md

 ### 4. Empty Router

 If you don't want this behavior from the app, there's the Emplty router for you.
 The app URL isn't displayed and isn't stored.
 It's used for nested apps because there is only one address bar.
-[Check out the demo](https://git.webix.io/mkozhukh/wjet/src/master/samples/06_highlevel.html).
+[Check out the demo](https://github.com/webix-hub/jet-core/blob/master/samples/06_highlevel.html).

 ### 5. Custom Routers

 If these four routers aren't what you want, you can define your own.

-//HELP NEEDED WITH THIS AS WELL